 In If the U Fits, Kevin McMullin, Founder and President of Collegewise, and Robert Franek, Publisher and Lead Author of The Princeton Review’s Best Colleges guides, share their expertise to help you navigate your college search and admissions process, and even have fun along the way.

 The experts at The Princeton Review have been helping students, parents, and educators achieve the best results at every stage of the education process since 1981.
-In addition to helping millions succeed on standardized tests, The Princeton Review provides expert… More about Princeton Review
+The Princeton Review has helped millions succeed on standardized tests, and provides expert advice… More about The Princeton Review

 “If the U Fits: Expert Advice on Finding the Right College and Getting Accepted is all about helping students know all about financial aid, waitlisting processes, rejection and acceptance benefits, and more and teaches the basics of finding the right college and handling the admission process.
 Chapters offer advice pairing statistics and social concerns with kid-to-kid and parent-to-parent tips on how best to manage the process, creating a user-friendly guide packed with tips on how to get the most out of a college environment.
 No high school collection or college-bound senior should be without this.” – Midwest Book Review, June 2014